 Image transformations

-Cloudinary's dynamic URL transformations enable you to achieve those goals programmatically and on the fly without the need for graphic designers and fancy editing tools.
+Cloudinary's dynamic URL transformations enable you to programmatically generate multiple variations of your high quality original images on the fly, without the need for graphic designers and fancy editing tools.

 You can build these URLs manually in your code, or take advantage of Cloudinary's SDKs, which enable you to write your transformation code using intuitive syntax designed for your preferred programming language or framework and let the SDK automatically build these URLs for you.